muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Engagement Computations
 *********************************

-%%%%%

-attempted problem

-clicking check on ANY capa problem **
-(Alison - comment each one that Gabe determines to be a capa problem) Create a subtask/story for Gabe in REview Documentation story

-Watched a video: if they click the play on any video they are counted

-* unique users across the date range per metric.
-Activity even once counts, and only counts once
+Measures of student engagement with course content identify the number of unique users who completed a specified activity during the date range.

+A single instance of an activity counts, and counts only once, in determining these values.

+.. do the statements above about the one week date range for computations hold?

 **Active Students Last Week count**

-The number of students who visited a course URL in the course at least once during the last complete update period.
+* The number of unique users who visited any page in the course (a URL) at least once during the last update period.

-  , played a video, contributed to a discussion topic, or clicked **Check** for a problem.

-  %%% what else? "other course activities" in B&R guide

-any event for the user in the course loading a page, show answer, reading dicussion forum, reading static pages, textbooks,
+* This metric includes all course activities.

 **Watched a Video Last Week count**

-  The total number of students who played at least one of the course videos.
+* The number of unique users who clicked play for at least one of the course videos.

+* Only videos played on the edX platform video player are included.

 **Tried a Problem Last Week count**

-* The total number of students who submitted an answer for at least one problem of these types:
+* The number of unique users who submitted an answer for at least one problem of these types:

-Checkboxes (<choiceresponse>)
+  * Checkboxes (<choiceresponse>)
-Dropdown (<optionresponse>)
+  * Dropdown (<optionresponse>)
-Multiple choice (<multiplechoiceresponse>)
+  * Multiple choice (<multiplechoiceresponse>)
-Numerical input (<numericalresponse>)
+  * Numerical input (<numericalresponse>)
-Text input (<stringresponse>)
+  * Text input (<stringresponse>)
-Math expression input (<formularesponse>)
+  * Math expression input (<formularesponse>)

 ..
 Gabe believes that there may actually be a few more.
+Subtask created.
+..
+TODO: comment in doc for each problem type that Gabe determines to be a capa problem for future reference